googleapis/google-cloud-python/ndb/MIGRATION_NOTES.md

   a new `Property()` instance is created.
 This increment is not threadsafe.
   However, `ndb` was designed for `Property()` instances to be created at import time, so this may not be an issue.
+- `ndb.model._BaseValue` for "wrapping" non-user values should probably be dropped or redesigned if possible.